MVerbakel/MVerbakel.github.io/_posts/2021-03-05-confidence-intervals.md

 ### Confidence interval for ratio metrics (two independent samples):

 For metrics that are actually the ratio of two variables, we need to estimate the expected value and variance of the ratio.
 This can be difficult.
 Two common methods for ratio metrics are Fieller's theorem and the Delta method (also called Taylor's method).
 I'll demonstrate below with examples, but two common uses are:

 - 1) Calculating a CI for the percentage difference instead of the absolute difference (e.g. percentage change in average spend).
 The percentage is sometimes easier to interpret and compare than the absolute difference (e.g. 10% increase is clear, whereas a $5 difference requires you to check the baseline to decide if it's large).
 - 2) Calculating a CI for a ratio where the denominator is not the unit of randomisation (e.g. clicks/views when the experiment randomised visitors).
 In this case the observations are not independent.

 #### Fieller's method (example for percentage change)

 The variance of the difference, variance(meanA - meanB), is simply variance(meanA) + variance(meanB).
 However, the variance of the percentage difference = variance((meanB-meanA)/meanA) = variance(meanB/meanA), which is a ratio metric.
+Therefore, we can't just convert the absolute difference CI bounds to percentages by dividing by the control group (dividing by the control results in a higher variance).

 Given the two means come from normal distributions, they are jointly bivariate normal, and the ratio is also normally distributed.

-Fieller's theorem gives an approximate confidence interval for a ratio of means:
+Fieller's theorem gives an approximate confidence interval for a ratio of means in this scenario:

 ```python
 def ci_ratio_means(confidence, avg_control, stdev_control, n_control,